 The increased understanding of pain's effect on a patient's desire to live brought Dr. Foley to the forefront of the movement against physician-assisted suicide.
 In 2002, Dr. Foley co-edited the book, The Case Against Suicide: For the Right to End of Life Care, to help bring attention to patients' need for better management of chronic pain rather than resorting to euthanasia, also sometimes called "mercy killing."

-Dr. Foley is currently the director of the Project on Death in America of the Open Society Institute, whose mission is to transform the culture of dying in the United States.
+Dr. Foley is the past director of the Project on Death in America of the Open Society Institute, whose mission is to transform the culture of dying in the United States.
 In April 1996, Dr. Foley testified before Congress on the medical issues related to physician-assisted suicide.
 Describing the imperative for better palliative care, Dr. Foley said, "Palliative care affirms life, and regards dying as a normal process; neither hastens nor postpones death; provides relief from pain and other distressing symptoms; integrates the psychological and spiritual aspects of patient care; offers a support system to help patients live as actively as possible until death; and offers a support system to help the family cope during the patient's illness and their own bereavement."
 Dr. Foley has chaired three expert committees on cancer and palliative care for the World Health Organization (WHO).

 Dr. Foley has published more than 290 scientific papers and edited seven books.
 She serves on the editorial board or as a reviewer on over two dozen medical journals.
 In 1992, Dr. Foley received the American Cancer Society Distinguished Service Award.
 For her national and international efforts in the treatment of patients with cancer pain, Dr. Foley has been elected to the Institute of Medicine, National Academy of Sciences.